Learn how to support compliance through faster literature screening and management.

 - Navigate to Literature > Literature Reviews.

-- In the Search Terms section, select a Literature Search Term record.
+- In the Search Terms section, select a Literature Search Term.

 - Select the inline All Actions icon then select Search Database.